imbrn/awesome-react-steps/README.md

 />;
 ```

-## Within a container
+## Within a controlled container

-In a real project you won't actually use the quick example as shown above, you will probably use it inside a container component, for managing its state.
+In a real project you won't actually use the quick example as shown above, you will probably use it inside a container component, for controlling state.

 In this situation you better choose `StepsModel` object instead of plain Javascript object, because it provides some API for you to mutate your state easily.

+> `StepsModel` is immutable, its mutation functions will return new objects.
+You need to capture the return value and change your application state with it.

 ```js
 import React from "react";